 ESTATES & DOWNSIZING:

 I am happy to help families find good, LEGAL homes for unwanted firearms and militaria.
-Note that if you are dealing with an estate there is some legal coverage for Executors (click here) in dealing with firearms.
+Note that is you are dealing with firearms in an estate in Canada, the Executor may apply for special legal converage to allow them to sell off etc. the firearms, even if they do not personally hold the relevant licences.
+Search RCMP firearms Executor estates.
 Please DO NOT simply hand over firearms and ammunition to the police, even for temporary safe-keeping as these are VERY difficult to get back and are almost always destroyed.
 The R.C.M.P.
 Can be very uncooperative I have found and they sometimes make the legal process very difficult.
 They may even refuse to return any ammunition, even if placed with them in temporary safekeeping.
 I would be happy to help in any legal manner that I can.

 THE RCMP AND FIREARMS: